Travelgate/documentation/docs/apis/for-buyers/hotel-x-pull-buyers-api/making-requests/request-headers.md

 ```html
 TGX-Content-Type: graphqlx/json
 ```
-3. Test a sample call for every request using the header
+3. Test a sample call for every request using the header.